 The Stonnington Zero project started in December 2021.
 It takes a place-based collective impact approach to reduce the numbers of people experiencing rough sleeping by connecting with and getting to know each person, and adding them to the local ‘By Name List’ to enable a focused client-centred service response.
 Knowing everyone by name, understanding their needs and providing an integrated service response helps people find and sustain housing.

-The project is funded by the City of Stonnington which, with Launch Housing, has brought together local partners such as Star Health, Alfred Health, Uniting Care, Housing First and the Avalon Centre.
-The project also has many enabling partners including the Department of Families, Fairness and Housing, Housing Victoria, Victoria Police, and the Southern Homelessness Network.
+The project is funded by the City of Stonnington which, with Launch Housing, has brought together local partners such as Better Health Network, Alfred Health, Uniting Care, Housing First and the Avalon Centre.
+The project also has many enabling partners including the Department of Families, Fairness and Housing, Victoria Police, and the Southern Homelessness Services Network.

 The goal of Stonnington Zero is to achieve functional zero rough sleeping homelessness.
 Functional Zero rough sleeping homelessness will be reached when the number of people entering and experiencing rough sleeping homelessness within a month is less than the average six-monthly placement rate into long-term housing.
 Once achieved it must be sustained and any future experiences of rough sleeping homelessness in Stonnington will be brief, rare and non-reoccurring.
 This is because the housing and support resources required to end homelessness are efficiently coordinated and sufficient to meet the needs of all people who sleep and live in the municipality.